What we’ll cover:

 Limit the personal details you provide to someone you’ve just met online, or in person.
 You’re still in the assessment phase and getting to know someone, if they’re telling you their entire life story in the first few days and love bombing you, it’s likely a scam.

 If you think you’re being scammed, and you find evidence or proof of the scammer, screenshot, and document everything you have, BEFORE you report the account.
-Your goal here is to ensure you have documentation to support your claim, especially if the scammer has stolen money from you and committed fraud.
+Your goal here, is to ensure you have documentation to support your claim, especially if the scammer has stolen money from you and commits fraud.
 Once you report an account, it might come under review or be taken down before you’ve gathered all your evidence.

 After you’ve gathered your documentation and evidence, report the account and the scam to the Federal Trade Commission (FTC).
 You can report almost any type of fraud or scam, and this helps the government track the scammers and fraud.
 Often scammers have thousands of victims and work in groups to target as many people as possible.